codesections/d5/README.md

 [Nginx](https://www.nginx.com/) or [Traefik](https://traefik.io/).
 If you do
-so, you will need to configure your reverse proxy to forward on the incoming IP address using either the `remote_addr` or `x-forwarded-for` header.  (d5 reads these headers to learn the relevant IP address).
-For example, the following is a minimal Nginx configuration block for a server located at `d5.codesections.com`:
+so, you will need to configure your reverse proxy to forward on the incoming IP address using either the `remote_addr` or `x-forwarded-for` header.  (d5 reads these headers to learn the relevant IP address.)
+For example, the following is a minimal Nginx configuration block for a server located at d5.codesections.com

 ```nginx
 server {